AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 * **byWord** — parses a text into words
 * **byChar** — parses a text into characters

-If the only thing you want to change is the mode, you can use a shortcut:
+If the only thing you want to set is the mode, you can use a shortcut:

 ```
 chart.data("Tyger, tyger, burning bright", "by-char");